 What key changes are included in the LCE templates?

-We have conducted an in-depth update of the whole audit process incorporating an overall usability review and user suggestions.
-Based on these changes have been made that include the following.
+We conducted an in-depth update of the whole audit process incorporating an overall usability review and user suggestions.

 - ISA application material has been chosen so that the template focuses on requirements that are the most applicable to small entities.